945 Madison Avenue: Late 1970s to late 1990s

+2000s and 2010s

-In 2001, the Whitney announced another expansion plan to further increase space, this one designed by Rem Koolhaas and his firm OMA.
+In 2001, the Whitney held a closed competition to further increase space; this time with a more visible addition to the building.
+Gluckman Mayner submitted a new proposal, along with the firms of Peter Eisenman, Steven Holl, Machado & Silvetti, Jean Nouvel, Norman Foster, and Rem Koolhaas.
+The Whitney selected Koolhaas and his firm OMA.
 The proposed building would be enormous, cantilevering above and over the Breuer Building.
-The museum kept the proposal relatively secret, and abandoned it in 2003, before any review processes, citing economics and bad timing.
-The board rejection prompted its director Maxwell L. Anderson to resign, compared to Armstrong III's resignation in 1990.
+The museum kept the proposal relatively confidential and ultimately abandoned it in 2003, prior to any review processes, citing economic concerns and poor timing (the economics and public willpower of New York City and the country had changed dramatically following the September 11 attacks late in 2001).
+The project's abandonment was once of the major issues prompting the Whitney's director Maxwell L. Anderson to resign, which was compared to Armstrong III's resignation in 1990.

 Around 2005, amid further planned expansions, the Whitney had the neighboring 943 Madison Avenue demolished and rebuilt, and 941 Madison's depth reduced from 31 to 17 ft.
 The work was controversial, seen by some preservationists as too severe, and by some in the architecture field as not bold enough.

-The Whitney hired Renzo Piano to design an addition in 2004; Piano proposed a nine-story tower inset into the block, connected to the Breuer building with glass bridges.
+The Whitney hired Italian architect Renzo Piano to design an addition in 2004; Piano proposed a nine-story tower inset into the block, connected to the Breuer Building with glass bridges.
 His proposal would leave the Breuer Building and surrounding brownstones mostly untouched.
 Preservationists worked to save two brownstones that would be demolished; that paired with skyrocketing construction costs largely doomed the project.
 The Whitney abandoned Piano's proposal in 2005, deciding instead for him to design a new building for the museum in Lower Manhattan.
-The Whitney operated at this location until 2014, until it moved to a new building in the West Village and Meatpacking District the following year.

-The Whitney's last exhibit in the building was a retrospective of Jeff Koons in 2014; it was the largest survey the Whitney made dedicated to a single artist, and was among the Whitney's highest-attended events.
+The Whitney operated at the Breuer Building until 2014, and it moved to the Renzo Piano-designed building in the Meatpacking District the following year.
+The Whitney's final exhibit in the Breuer Building was a Jeff Koons retrospective, which ended October 19, 2014.
+It was the largest survey the Whitney made dedicated to a single artist, and was among the Whitney's highest-attended events.
+The Whitney's donor plaques remain in place, as does Dwellings.

-The Whitney still maintains ownership of the building, so its donor plaques remain, as does Dwellings, a miniature work of art by Charles Simonds, located in the building's stairwell as well as the rooftop and windowsill of neighboring 940 Madison Avenue.